Last Updated on 2 months by William

 - The most dependable and secure method for drying fluffy rugs is air drying.
 A breezy day under the sun is ideal.

-- Using sturdy plastic hangers, the rug can easily be hung outside or on a rooftop.
+- The rug can easily be hung outside or on a rooftop using sturdy plastic hangers.

 - To hasten the drying process, you might use a fan or a hairdryer in a cooler setting.
 Normally, it takes no longer than 48 hours in good sunshine.